flabdev/angular-starter/README.md

 <hr>

 ## Prerequsites
-node (please install node in your machine to continue.)
+- node (please install node in your machine to continue.)
-Git
+- Docker (optional)

 ## Install / Development